RubyInline Tricks and Tips

 The code was originally written in Java and then directly translated to Ruby by someone who didn’t really know either language that well.
 The first red flag I found were the hand coded bubble sorts, which were copied directly from the Java version. 🙁

 But the core algorithm was pretty straight forward.
 Create an NxN matrix where N represents the number of teams.
-Rows are (arbitrarily) home games, Cozino Games and columns are away games.
+Rows are (arbitrarily) home games and columns are away games.
 Walk through the matrix and block out all the games that can’t be played due to seeding or other restrictions, then start filling the matrix with games, insuring that the number of home and away games for each team are balanced.
 Once you have a complete matrix for the number of games each team should play, score that matrix according to the mix of cross-group play to insure a much randomization as possible, while still avoid top seed match ups when possible.

 The real world comparison here is the NFL, where each team must play every team in their division twice, and then some mix of cross-division and cross-conference play.
 While I suspect the NFL primarily uses TV market size data to drive their out of division play, our algorithm wants to make sure every team plays as many different divisions as possible in it’s cross group play.